-10 leading causes of death among men -- and 10 things you can do to try to guard against them.
+Leading causes of death among men -- and 10 things we can do to try to prevent them.

 According to the Centers for Disease Control and Prevention (2006), the 10 leading causes of death amongst men are: